Rick Barry: Washington Caps (1969–1970)

-Despite their on-court excellence, the Oaks were a disappointment at the gate, partly because of Barry's absence in the final five months of the season, partly because they were the only ABA member that competed in the same market as an NBA team, that being the more established Warriors across the bay.
-They averaged just 2,800 fans per home game at the Oakland–Alameda County Coliseum Arena, slightly more than the league average.
-By that time, entertainer-business entrepreneur Pat Boone had become the majority team owner, and after more than $2 million in losses over two seasons, he wanted out of the basketball business.
-In August 1968, the franchise was sold to a group headed by real estate attorney and former Baltimore Bullets owner Earl Foreman, who immediately moved it to Washington, D.C. even though there was no suitable arena in the vicinity at the time.

-Reluctantly, Barry played the 1969–70 season with the ABA's Washington Caps.
-He refused to report to the team at the outset, at one point commenting: "If I wanted to go to Washington, I'd run for president!"
+Barry played the 1969–70 season with the ABA's Washington Caps.
 He missed the first 32 games before he joined the team, which played in the Western Division, making for a grueling travel schedule.
 The Caps still managed to finish with a respectable 44–40 record, good for third place in the Western Division.
 Appearing in only 52 games because of a knee injury, Barry finished the season with 1,442 points (27.7 per game), second-best in the league.
 The Denver Rockets edged the Caps, 4–3, in the Western Division semifinals.
 In Game 7 on the road, Barry went off for 52 points, which set a new ABA record for points in a playoff game (later topped a month later by Roger Brown).
 It is still the most points scored in a seventh and deciding game in professional basketball history.